Federal Criminal Sentencing

 FEDERAL CRIMINAL SENTENCING

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Federal Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Federal Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Federal Criminal Defense Attorney, if you have been indicted with a federal crime.
 You need a Fierce Advocate to defend your rights, your property, and your freedom.
 This page is an overview of the federal criminal process and procedures between Indictment and Jury Trial.

 Federal crimes are enumerated, listed, in United States Code, which contains all the statutory federal law in the United States.
 The majority of federal crimes are listed in Title 18 United States Code; however, almost every Title of the United States Code contains one or more criminal provisions.
 Part of the logic behind the creation of Federal Sentencing Guidelines is uniformity in punishment.
 The Federal Judiciary, particularly the U.S. Sentencing Commission (discussed in the next section) wanted to correct the injustice of a federal criminal defendant in one federal district receiving a punishment far longer or shorter than a federal criminal defendant charged with the same offense in another part of the county.
 Although, the system still has disparity between Federal Districts, a federal criminal offender in the Western District of Oklahoma will now face a punishment in the general area of a federal criminal offender in any other district, assuming all other considerations are the same.